Love and Romance: A Night of Italian Opera

 Mechanics Hall is proud to participate in the Card to Culture program through the Massachusetts Cultural Council.

-A limited number of discounted tickets are available for those eligible for the Card to Culture Program.
+WIC cardholders, EBT cardholders, and ConnectorCare cardholders may receive discounted tickets.
 Limited number of tickets available, limit of 2 per order.
 For eligibility requirements, please see Mechanicshall.org/cardtoculture

 Mechanics Hall & Dreamscape Productions are proud to donate a portion of tickets to this event to Vet Tix.
 Free tickets available only through Vettix.org, an organization that provides tickets to events which reduce stress, strengthen family bonds, build life-long memories and encourage service members and veterans to stay engaged with local communities and American life.